-A maximum of 9 total credit hours of comparable graduate level coursework from an accredited college or university may be transferred for master's and doctoral programs, upon consent of the program director.
+A maximum of 9 total credit hours of comparable graduate level coursework from an accredited college or university may be transferred for master's programs, upon consent of the program director.
+A maximum of 6 credit hours of comparable graduate level coursework from an accredited college or university may be transferred for the Doctor of Nursing Practice Program upon consent of the program director.
 Comparable is defined as courses that can substitute for course requirements in the program to which the student will be enrolled.
 Courses considered for transfer must have a grade of B (not B-) or higher and taken within six years of matriculation into the graduate program.